epics-docs/epics-docs/guides/Alarm_Specification.md

    diagnostic information.
    This is a good place to start in these cases.

-## Alarm Conditions Configured in the Database
+## Alarm conditions configured in the database

 When you have a valid value,
 there are fields in the record that allow the user